ferdyzamzam/ferdyzamzam/README.md

 <p>
 Hello Everyone!
-My name is Sai Ferdy Zam Zam and people usually called Ferdy, I am a Frontend Developer using Javascript frontend framework vue js 3 and tailwindcss
+My name is Sai Ferdy Zam Zam, and people usually call me Fey or Ferdy.
+I am a Frontend Developer using JavaScript frontend frameworks such as Vue.js, React.js, Next.js, and Tailwind CSS.
+I also have some knowledge of backend JavaScript.
 </p>

 ## Tech Stack